veixq9/UfO/README.md

 ## FUN
-schliessfaecher and flying donuts?!

-for instance issuance of NFTs (non-fungible tokens) for multiple purposes (promoting artists, raising awareness through aesthetically transduced forms, issuance of tickets & memoribilia, keeping track of a log of history of the org's activities...)
+issuance of NFTs (non-fungible tokens) for multiple purposes (promoting artists, raising awareness through aesthetically transduced forms, issuance of tickets & memoribilia, keeping track of a log of history of the org's activities...)

 https://magiceden.io/marketplace/homeless_club